MdNasif2000/AI-x-DeFi-DeFi-FlowBot-/README.md

 During the hackathon, we focus on the AI system: the prompt processing, planning, and action simulation.
 Post-hackathon, we integrate full Web3 support with Starknet and AgentKit.

+✅ Key Features for Hackathon Phase
+Natural language to structured task planner

+Multi-step breakdown (swap → bridge → LP)

+Simulated action flow using AI Starknet Agent Kit or mocks

+Modular agent architecture for plug-and-play integrations (BrianAI, Daydreams, etc.)

+🚀 Example Prompts
+"Swap 100 DAI for ETH and bridge it to Starknet"

+"Put 50% of my USDC into the best Starknet LP and the rest into lending"

+"Harvest and compound my liquidity on JediSwap every 12 hours"